 According to the "Poisonous and Deleterious Substances Control Law," the distribution of these substances is controlled: substances with particularly high toxicity are designated as 'poisonous substances'; substances with toxicity equivalent to that of poisonous substances are designated as 'deleterious substances'.
 In medical drugs, the designation of poisonous and deleterious substances is made by the "Pharmaceutical Affairs Law".
 Some drugs used in the treatment, training, and experimentation of animals are designated as poisonous or deleterious drugs.
 These general criteria are as follows.
-The Lethal Dose, 50% (LD5) of poisonous and deleterious substances: 30mg/kg or less and 300mg/kg or less respectively for oral administrations; 20mg/kg or less and 200mg/kg or less respectively for subcutaneous administrations; 10mg/kg and 100mg/kg or less respectively for intravenous administrations.
-Poisonous substances are labeled "舞 (Poisonous)" in white ink on a black background with a white frame, and deleterious substances are labeled "剩 (Deleterious)" in red ink on a white background with a red frame.
+The Lethal Dose, 50% (LD50) of poisonous and deleterious substances: 30mg/kg or less and 300mg/kg or less respectively for oral administrations; 20mg/kg or less and 200mg/kg or less respectively for subcutaneous administrations; 10mg/kg and 100mg/kg or less respectively for intravenous administrations.
+Poisonous substances are labeled "辯 (Deleterious)" in red ink on a white background with a red frame.
 These drugs are extremely dangerous if misused or abused, so they must be stored separately from other drugs under adequate control to prevent thefts and loss.